ingegneria-sistemi-distribuiti-2023/.github/profile/README.md

 Student project that aims to create a set of microservices that simulate an online gaming system particularly focused on football bets.
 The system was implemented using Spring Boot v 3.0.0.
 The aim of the project was to implement best practices for the development and deployment of a product, following the practices introduced in the Distributed Systems Engineering course (LM-18, MSc.
 Data Science, University of Catania).

-Some logic functions have not been implemented, since considered not necessary to reach the project's goal like: payment management, game validity check at the time of the place-bet, payment acquired, ticket status check once the matches are over and possible top-up on the account.
+Some logic functions have not been implemented, since considered not necessary to reach the project's goal like: payment management, game validity check at the time of the place-bet, payment mechanis for winning bets, ticket status check once the matches are over and possible recharge on the account.

 Each database and server will have a dedicated repository within this organization.
 The report, in Italian, is available [here](https://github.com/ingegneria-sistemi-distribuiti-2023/.github/blob/main/report.pdf).